How Are My Auto Insurance Rates Determined?

 - Age of Vehicle – The age of your vehicle can also impact your rates as the physical damage costs are generally less due to vehicle depreciation.
 Depending on the type of vehicle, however, some cars may still be expensive to repair regardless of age, like vintage cars and collectibles.
 There are unique coverages and specialty carriers if you are looking to insure such vehicles.

 - Annual Mileage – The less you drive the lower your risk of being in an accident.
 Therefore, the amount of miles you drive can impact your rates.

 - Car Insurance Coverages + Deductibles – The more types of insurance you have with higher limits the more your rates may be as the insurer is taking on more risk by providing you more coverage.

 - Credit History – One of the more controversial rating factors insurers may use is credit history.
 While this has received attention as being controversial, research has shown that those with lower credit scores are more likely to file claims, inflate those claims and even commit insurance fraud.
 This is why having a positive credit rating is so essential these days.
-Those suffering from a poor credit history may want to click for info to see how to use credit cards to build credit, potentially lowering your insurance rates.
 However, a few states prohibit the use of credit scores as a rating factor (CA, HI, MA).

 For questions on these or any other factors that could impact your auto insurance rates be sure to speak with a Brooks, Todd & McNeil agent.
 An agent can help identify areas where you may be able to save money now and over time as your circumstances like age, marital status, type of car, driving distance and frequency change.